-Race-on indicator lamp lights up/flashes yellow/orange/red - Status or error messages relating to Race-on system/alarm system. \triangle The general warning lamp lights up yellow - An operating safety (warning note) message was detected.
-This is also shown on the display. ((ABS)) ABS indicator lamp lights up yellow - Status or error messages relating to ABS.
-The ABS indicator lamp flashes if the ABS mode Offroad is enabled. (rc) TC indicator lamp lights up/flashes yellow - The MTC (p.
+Race-on indicator lamp lights up/flashes yellow/orange/red - Status or error messages relating to Race-on system/alarm system. \triangle The general warning lamp lights up yellow - A note/warning note on operating safety has been detected.
+This is also shown in the display. ((ABS)) The ABS warning lamp lights up yellow - Status or error messages relating to ABS.
+The ABS warning lamp flashes if the ABS mode Offroad is enabled.
+(IC) TC indicator lamp lights up/flashes yellow - The MTC (p.
 278) is not enabled or is currently intervening.
-The TC Indicator lamp also lights up if an error is detected.
+The TC indicator lamp also lights up if an error is detected.
 Contact an authorized KTM workshop.
 The TC indicator lamp flashes if TC actively engages or if the HHC (p.
 158) (optional) is activated.
 (5) The cruise control system indicator lamp lights up yellow - The cruise control system function is switched on, but the speed control is not active.